Rollczi/LiteDevelopers-docs/docs/documentation/LiteCommands/features/key-based-arguments.md

 ## Example Command (Using `@Key`)

+> [!IMPORTANT]
-The `@Key` annotation allows us to specify which argument we want to use in the command.
-We can also directly input the key.
-The difference is that when using the [Invalid Usage Handler](../handler/invalid-usage-handler.md), if we do not use the `@Key` annotation, the key of the argument will be displayed instead of its name in case of incorrect command usage.
+> The `@Key` annotation allows us to specify which argument we want to use in the command.
+We can also directly input the
+> key.
+The difference is that when using the [Invalid Usage Handler](handler/invalid-usage-handler.md), if we do not
+> use the `@Key` annotation, the key of the argument will be displayed instead of its name in case of incorrect command
+> usage.

 Below is the `/calculate` command that utilizes both arguments: